Tag Archives: Independence Day

 “THE BIG THOMPSON CANYON FLASH FLOOD.”

-Many reported missing.
+Many were reported missing.
 Dead.
-Houses and businesses washed away, destroyed.
+Houses and businesses were washed away and destroyed.
 The overwhelming thought hit me on how oblivious we were to the dangers the night before.
 If we had camped near the Loveland area, we would never have escaped.
 Donny could have innocently erred by having us camped out in that Loveland area—and brushed off my concerns in his half-drunken sleep, just as he did the night before.
 Then what?
 We might have been one of those statistics.

 © M.A.
 Perez, 2013, All Rights Reserved